Fitness to study

 You will then be invited to attend a Panel meeting.
 This will usually be three weeks after you attended the assessment.
 You will receive a copy of the referral and the report in advance of this to enable you to prepare.
 You are welcome to provide other relevant information in advance of the meeting.
 This may include letters from services supporting you, or a personal statement.

-In rare cases, the staff on the panel may decide that attending the meeting could have a strong negative impact on your wellbeing.
+In rare cases, the staff on the panel may decide that attending the meeting could have a negative impact on your wellbeing.
 In this case, you might not be invited.

 The meeting

-On the panel there will usually be:
+On the Panel there will usually be:

 • two members of staff from your faculty, one of whom will usually be your senior tutor